puntorigen4u/console/README.md

 # Punto Origen OPEN Framework : ES6 Classes
+<sup>Note: you need to pass all arguments as an Object with keys.</sup>

 # API Reference
-Open_console: A class to help display information in the console.<br/><small>Note: You need to pass all arguments as an Object with keys.</small>
+Open_console: A class to help display information in the console.

 * [open_console](#module_open_console)